FH-Campus-Wien-WEB/web24-exercise-1/README.md

     })
 ```

-This blocks tells the server to send the string `!dlrow olleH` to a client making a `GET` request to the path `/movies`.
+This block tells the server to send the string `!dlrow olleH` to a client making a `GET` request to the path `/movies`.
 You can check that the server is doing that by accessing [http://localhost:3000/movies](http://localhost:3000/movies).
 You will see the original, reversed data that the server sends.

-The second part of `server.js` of interest to you is
+The second one is:

 ```js
     app.use(express.static(path.join(__dirname, 'files')));
 ```

 This part tells the server to serve all files located in the `files` directory to a client requesting them.
 We are making use of so-called middleware to accomplish that.
-For now you do not need to understand how this works in detail, we are going to talk about middleware in future classes.
+For now you do not need to understand how this works in detail.
+We will delve into middleware in upcoming classes.
 The thing you need to understand is this is how we configure that the `index.html` file located in the `files` directory on the server-side is being sent to a client upon request.

 Now, browse the application again by pointing a browser to [http://localhost:3000/](http://localhost:3000/) and **open the page source**.
 You will find the contents of `server/files/index.html`.
 Our middleware is working.

-If you look closely near the end of the `index.html`, you will find the lines
+If you look near the end of the `index.html`, you will find the lines:

 ```js
     xhr.open("GET", "/movies")